vishal144/rebooting-the-web-of-trust-spring2018/topics-and-advance-readings/DecentralizedAutonomicData.md

 #### Public Derivation

-Another important used case for DDIDS in DADS is to avoid storing even the the DDID with its derivation chain.
+Another important use case for DDIDS in DADS is to avoid storing even the the DDID with its derivation chain.
 This may be an issue when a client wishes to communicate with a potenially very large number of public services.
 Each public service would be a new pairing with a unique DDID.
 If the derivation algorithm for an HD Key DDID could use the public key or public DID of the public service to generate the DDID then the client need not store the actual DDID but can recover the DDID by using the public DID of the server to re-derive the associated DDID.